Asteromyrtus brassii: Distribution and habitat

-In Australia, the species' natural ranger is restricted to the north-eastern Cape York Peninsula of Far North Queensland, no farther south than the McIlwraith Range, though it has been introduced to horticulture elsewhere.
+In Australia, the species' natural range is restricted to the north-eastern Cape York Peninsula of Far North Queensland, no farther south than the McIlwraith Range, though it has been introduced to horticulture elsewhere.
 In New Guinea it occurs in the Western Province of Papua New Guinea with a range probably extending into Papua.
 It grows in woodland, open forest or heath, occasionally on rain forest edges, with an altitudinal range of 30–500 m.